Qirhi/island-babygirl/content/copy/blog-posts/fancy-image-alt-tag.md

 date: 2020-11-17
 tags:
   - web-development
-excerpt: An extra special alt tag.
+excerpt: An extra special alt tag ...
 image: "../../images/image-alt-tag-2020-11-17.png"
 imageAlt: A picture of an image and the html image alt tag describes a dog playing along a tropical beach in Hawaii and life is perfect.
 ---